SchoolOfCode/workshop_tdd_2021/README.md

 **Remember the discipline:** Write the simplest and minimal test for a failing test case.
 Then write the simplest and minimal code/implementation to pass the failing test.
 Don't read ahead, don't try to predict what the code might need later.

 Time to dive into action! 🏊‍♂️ Here's what you'll be working on:

+### 🎫 Ticket 1 - Setup

+Install Vitest as a dev dependency.
+If you need a refresher, search online for how to install Vitest and how to have it run your tests.